 Includes rust mites and gall mites (Family: Eriophyidae)

 Biology and life history The fertilized female mites overwinter and emerge as the buds expand in spring.
 There are only two nymphal instars, the second instar molts into an adult after a brief resting period.
-The eriophyids reproduce almost continuously through the season.
+The eriophyids reproduce almost through the growing season.
 They can complete their life cycle in as little as ten days or every two to three weeks.
-Mites living on leaves, flowers and fruit must migrate back onto the plant before the plant parts are shed.
+Mites living on leaves, flowers and fruit must migrate back onto the plant before the plant parts are dropped.
 At that time, they are more exposed and vulnerable to weather and natural enemies.
 The mites spend winter in permanent tissues on the plant such as needle sheaths, or cracks and crevices on bark or buds and other protected sites.

 Damage caused by these mites is generally cosmetic and not a significant problem for the host plant.
-Tolerance is advised.

 Eriophyid mite populations often collapse on their own due to natural enemies and possibly plant defense mechanisms (extra hairs on leaves or buds, thicker plant cell walls, or plant chemicals).

 Beers, E., J.F.
 Brunner, M.J.
 Willett and G. Warner (Eds.).1999.
 Indirect Pests Orchard Pest Management On-Line (http://jenny.tfrec.wsu.edu/opm/toc.php?h=3)

 Davis, R.S. and T. Beddes.
 2011.
 Eriophyid mites.
 Utah State University Cooperative Extension Fact Sheet Ent-149-11 (https://extension.usu.edu/files/publications/factsheet/eriophyid-mites20...)